ossf/scorecard/README.md

 Scorecard](https://api.securityscorecards.dev/projects/github.com/{owner}/{repo}/badge)](https://api.securityscorecards.dev/projects/github.com/{owner}/{repo})
 ```

-### Scorecards Command Line Interface
+### Scorecard Command Line Interface

-To run a Scorecards scan on projects you do not own, use the command line
+To run a Scorecard scan on projects you do not own, use the command line
 interface installation option.

 #### Prerequisites

-Platforms: Currently, Scorecards supports OSX and Linux platforms.
+Platforms: Currently, Scorecard supports OSX and Linux platforms.
 If you are
 using a Windows OS you may experience issues.
 Contributions towards supporting
 Windows are welcome.

-Language: You must have GoLang installed to run Scorecards
+Language: You must have GoLang installed to run Scorecard
 (https://golang.org/doc/install)

 #### Installation